 Family members of local children, Kindergarten through 8th grade, can apply to participate in the evening program.
 There is no charge for these tutoring sessions.
 Children will be accepted on a first-come, first-served basis and will be expected to regularly attend the sessions for which they are registered.
 Please keep in mind that this is not a “drop-in” program, but a program that requires attendance on a regular basis to show improvement in reading skills.
 If you are interested in having your child receive free tutoring in the area of reading, please complete the online application.

-Tutoring ends the week of December 6, 2021
+Tutoring begins the week of February 5, 2024

 If you have further questions, please contact the Smith Career Center, (309) 677-2510 or send an email to AmericaReads@bradley.edu.

 Interested in Becoming a Tutor?